MaramEl-Sayed/DropMe/readme.md

 ## Contact & Support

-For questions or issues, please refer to the project repository or contact the development team.
+For questions or issues, please refer to the project repository or contact me.